Yanick-Salzmann/language-learner/README.md

 - **AI-Powered Conversations**: Chat with an AI language teacher using LangChain4j
 - **Multiple Language Support**: Practice English, Spanish, French, German, Italian, and Portuguese (more languages can be added)
 - **Real-time Streaming**: Get AI responses in real-time with Server-Sent Events
-- **Chat History**: Persistent chat sessions with H2 database storage
+- **Chat History**: Persistent chat sessions with PostgreSQL database storage
 - **Text-to-Speech**: Audio playback for AI responses to help with pronunciation
 - **Modern UI**: Responsive Angular frontend with SIX Group UI components
 - **Multiple AI Providers**: Support for Ollama, OpenAI, and Azure AI models